nayram/-accountable-book-library/Readme.md

 ### Users

 To import sample user data run the command `yarn seed:import-users`.
-You can view the sample user data [here](/migrations/seeders/users/users-collection.ts)
+You can view the sample user data [here](/migrations/seeders/users/users-collection.ts).
+There isn't an endpoint to create users so running is necessary to test the api, especially the reservations.

 ## API